-Not-for-profit community housing provider SGCH is seeking to deliver approximately 500 high-performing energy efficient homes with CEFC finance.
+In under 5 years, not-for-profit community housing provider SGCH delivered some 300 high-performing energy efficient homes with CEFC finance.

-Improved insulation, LED lighting, energy efficient appliances, smart meters and solar installations are some of the features likely to be included in the high performing buildings.
+Improved insulation, LED lighting, energy efficient appliances, smart meters and solar installations are some of the features included in the high performing buildings.

 New South Wales, Housing, Sustainable Cities, Energy efficiency